zulip/zulip/templates/zerver/help/include/recent-conversations.md

-Use the **Recent topics** view to get an overview of all the ongoing conversations.
+Use the **Recent conversations** view to get an overview of all the ongoing conversations.
 This view is particularly useful for catching up on messages sent while you were away.

 {start_tabs}

-1. Open **Recent topics** from the left sidebar or by pressing the
+1. Open **Recent conversations** from the left sidebar or by pressing the
    <kbd>Esc</kbd> key.

 1. The filters at the top help you quickly find relevant conversations.